lilles/lilles.github.io/explainers/state_container_queries.md

 # CSS State Container Queries Explainer

+## Introduction

+Level 3 of CSS Containment introduces Container Queries for querying size and style of containers to style their descendants depending on layout and computed styles respectively.
+There are requests to allow to query other states associated with a container, in particular various scroll based states.

 ## Background and Motivation

 Certain scroll-based states are only available for styling through javascript